boqiny/CorrectBench/README.md

 ## Running

 This project's config is stored in YAML files under [`/config`](config).
 You have multiple options to run this project.
+In addition, a demo has already been generated for your quick check in [`demo`](demo).

 ### Run by preset configs